‘The Arrangement’ Recap: Megan Collapses After A Shocking Talk With Kyle’s Ex

 DeAnn notices something’s up with Kyle and Megan.
 They have to cast Megan’s love interest in Technicolor Highway, and Kyle and Megan need to be on stable ground for that to go smoothly.
 DeAnn asks if he’s a little “worried about history repeating itself.”
 Kyle stresses he wants to keep the past in the past.

 DeAnn has other things on her mind, mainly Mason.
 They are hot and heavy.
-They only spend one weekend a year together, and it’s a always huge tease for them both.
+They only spend one weekend a year together, and it’s always a huge tease for them both.
 Mason offers to stay until summer, making this a full blown affair.
 DeAnn can’t afford to ruin her marriage right now, and Mason sticking around would really complicate things.

 Megan takes a risk and goes to visit Lisbeth.
 She apologizes for grabbing Kyle’s ex.
 Lisbeth reveals the people at IHM poisoned her food and water.
-She still has problems eating.
+She still has problems eating to this day.
 Megan asks Lisbeth about sharp pains in her stomach, which she’s been having for quite some time now.
 Weirdly, Lisbeth starts repeating exactly what she said before, as if she’s a robot.

 Building A Brand

-Flash forward two months later, and Creative Partners has Megan really building that brand.
+Flash forward two months later, and Creative Partners has Megan really building her brand.
 Megan’s love interest still hasn’t been cast yet, and Kyle’s been butting heads with Jason and Vic.
 The investors are threatening to pull out if a decision isn’t made soon.
 Kyle wonders how much it would cost to finance this movie on his own, but DeAnn nips that in the bud.

 Megan is still having those intense stomach pains and hasn’t been to the doctor.
 Shaun is worried that she’s pushing herself too far.
 Megan is building her brand so when sh*t goes down with Terence, she’ll have protection.
 James is back in town after training at the facility.
 He agrees to have dinner with Shaun, and they reconnect.
 She’s one step closer to discovering where the facility is.